 - Meteor at 1.5 to 2 pints/A plus another fungicide with a different mode of activity.
 Can apply the day of harvest.
+Do not mix with insecticides due to honey bee adult and/or larval toxicity.
 Group 2 fungicide.
 24-hr reentry.

 - Omega 500 F at 1.25 pint/A. Do not use with an adjuvant or within 30 days of harvest.
 Group 29 fungicide.
 12-hr reentry.

 - Oso SC at 6.5 to 13 fl oz/A. May be applied on the day of harvest.
 Group 19 fungicide.
 4-hr reentry.
 O

 - Ph-D WDG at 6.2 oz/A plus an adjuvant.
 May be applied on the day of harvest.
 Group 19 fungicide.
 4-hr reentry.

 - Pristine at 18.5 to 23 oz/A. Do not use with any other tank additive except Captan.
 Can be used day of harvest.
 Do not use if already used for mummy berry management.
 Group 7 + 11 fungicide.
 12-hr reentry.

 - Propulse at 10 to 13.6 fl oz/A. Do not use within 7 days of harvest.
 Group 3 + 7 fungicide.
 12-hr reentry.

 - Sil-Matrix at 1 to 4 quarts/100 gal water plus a nonionic surfactant.
 Can be applied up to the day of harvest.
 4-hr reentry.
 O

 - Switch 62.5 WG at 11 to 14 oz/A. May be used up to and including the day of harvest.
 Group 9 + 12 fungicide.
 12-hr reentry.